Creating a healthy relationship in your home for tweens and technology

 There are also devices that parents can use to set filters and encourage safe internet use for children.
 Some routers have parental controls that allow you to restrict devices by the time of day so you can turn off internet access at bedtime.

 Of course, children will quickly learn to switch to cellular data on their phones to avoid this.
-Some devices, like Circle Home Plus, allow you to restrict websites and apps no matter which network your children are on.
+Some devices, like Circle Home Plus, allow you to restrict websites and apps no matter which networks your children are on.

 The Safe Internet Filter allows you to see a full history of every website that your child visits, including if they try to visit a blocked site.
 This works on your home computers, and you can also pay extra to monitor their phones.